|

 2.

-is the child's campaign of denigration against a parent, a campaign
+Its primary manifestation is the child's campaign of denigration against a parent without justification.

 3.

 severe oppositional behavior.
-The child offers weak, absurd, or frivolous reasons for his or her
+The child offered weak, absurd, or frivolous reasons for his or her

 anger.
-The child is sure of him or herself and doesn't demonstrate ambivalence,
+The child was sure of himself or herself and doesn't demonstrate ambivalence,

 i.e. love and hate for the alienated parent, only hate.
-The child exhorts that he or she alone came up with ideas of denigration.
+The child exhorted that he or she alone came up with ideas of denigration.

 The "independent-thinker" phenomenon is where the child

 asserts that no one told him to do this.
-The child supports and feels a need to protect the alienating parent.
-The child does not demonstrate guilt over cruelty towards the alienated
+The child supported and felt a need to protect the alienating parent.
+The child did not demonstrate guilt over cruelty towards the alienated

 parent.
-The child uses borrowed scenarios, or vividly describes situations
+The child used borrowed scenarios, or vividly described situations

 alienated parent.

-In severe cases of parent alienation, the child is utterly brain-
+In severe cases of parent alienation, the child is utterly brain-washed

 against the alienated parent.
 The alienator can truthfully say that